samuelbalogh/uTIL/README.md

 `git pull`
 fetch and merge changes (prone to conflicts!)

 `git pull --rebase`
-pull with a rebase to maintain linear history and (ideally) avoid conflicts
+Rebase the current branch on top of the upstream branch after fetching.
+Useful if working with a master-only workflow and you want to maintaing linear history.

 ##### Clean up